the-artist-web/the-artist-web/README.md

 ## 💼 Experience

 * Primarily focused on Frontend development, building the complete frontend for dealin.sa
-* Built rich, animated interfaces using Motion (Framer Motion) and accessible components with Radix UI
+* Built rich, animated interfaces using Motion and accessible components with Radix UI
 * Structured scalable project architectures with clean, reusable components and design systems

 ---